AxisCommunications/axis-aws-kinesis-vsp/README.md

         docker buildx build --tag ${IMAGE_NAME}:${IMAGE_TAG} --build-arg IMAGE_TAG=$IMAGE_TAG .
         ```

-2. Create the Kinesis Video Stream.
+2. Create the Amazon Kinesis Video Stream.

     If the policy is set with the script above or according to the [AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html),
     permission will **not** be set for `KinesisVideo:CreateStream` action.
 I.e. the stream will have to be created manually.